-- We are currently dependent on the successful commercialization of our only approved product, Afrezza.
-The continued commercialization and development of Afrezza will require substantial capital that we may not be able to obtain. - If we fail as an effective manufacturing organization, we may be unable to support commercialization of Afrezza or Tyvaso DPI. - We may need to raise additional capital to fund our operations. - We expect that our results of operations will fluctuate for the foreseeable future, which may make it difficult to predict our future performance from period to period. - Our business, product sales, results of operations and ability to access capital could be adversely affected by the effects of health pandemics or epidemics, including the ongoing COVID-19 pandemic.
-The COVID-19 pandemic could materially affect our operations, including at our headquarters in California and at our manufacturing facility in Connecticut and with respect to our sales force and their ability to interact with health care professionals, as well as the business or operations of our suppliers, distributors or other third parties with whom we conduct business - If we do not obtain regulatory approval of Afrezza in foreign jurisdictions, we will not be able to market Afrezza in such jurisdictions, which could limit our commercial revenues.
-We may not be able to establish additional regional partnerships or other arrangements with third parties for the commercialization of Afrezza outside of the United States. - We may not be successful in our efforts to develop and commercialize our product candidates. - We have a history of operating losses, we expect to incur losses in the future and we may not generate positive cash flow from operations in the future - We have a substantial amount of debt, and we may be unable to make required payments of interest and principal as they become due. - If we do not achieve our projected development goals in the timeframes we expect, our business, financial condition and results of operations will be harmed and the market price of our common stock and other securities could decline. - Afrezza or our product candidates may be rendered obsolete by rapid technological change.
+- Our only approved product, Afrezza, may only achieve a limited degree of commercial success.
+The continued commercialization and development of Afrezza will require substantial capital that we may not be able to obtain. - If we fail as an effective manufacturing organization, we may be unable to support commercialization of Afrezza or Tyvaso DPI. - We may need to raise additional capital to fund our operations. - We expect that our results of operations will fluctuate for the foreseeable future, which may make it difficult to predict our future performance from period to period. - Our business, product sales, results of operations and ability to access capital could be adversely affected by the effects of health pandemics or epidemics, including the ongoing COVID-19 pandemic, in regions where we or third parties distribute our products or where we or third parties on which we rely have significant manufacturing facilities, concentrations of clinical trial sites or other business operations. - If we do not obtain regulatory approval of Afrezza in foreign jurisdictions, we will not be able to market Afrezza in such jurisdictions, which could limit our commercial revenues.
+We may not be able to establish additional regional partnerships or other arrangements with third parties for the commercialization of Afrezza outside of the United States. - We may not be successful in our efforts to develop and commercialize our product candidates. - We have a history of operating losses, we expect to incur losses in the future and we may not generate positive cash flow from operations in the future. - We have a substantial amount of debt, and we may be unable to make required payments of interest and principal as they become due. - If we do not achieve our projected development goals in the timeframes we expect, our business, financial condition and results of operations will be harmed and the market price of our common stock and other securities could decline. - Afrezza or our product candidates may be rendered obsolete by rapid technological change.

-- Continued testing of Afrezza or our product candidates may not yield successful results, and even if it does, we may still be unable to commercialize our product candidates. - If our suppliers fail to deliver materials and services needed for commercial manufacturing in a timely and sufficient manner or fail to comply with applicable regulations, and if we fail to timely identify and qualify alternative suppliers, our business, financial condition and results of operations would be harmed and the market price of our common stock and other securities could decline. - If Afrezza or any other product that we develop does not become widely accepted by physicians, patients, third-party payers and the healthcare community, we may be unable to generate significant revenue, if any. - If third-party payers do not cover Afrezza or any of our product candidates for which we receive regulatory approval, Afrezza or such product candidates might not be prescribed, used or purchased, which would adversely affect our revenues. - We may undertake internal restructuring activities in the future that could result in disruptions to our business or otherwise materially harm our results of operations or financial condition.
+- Continued testing of Afrezza or our product candidates may not yield successful results, and even if it does, we may still be unable to commercialize our product candidates. - If our suppliers fail to deliver materials and services needed for commercial manufacturing in a timely and sufficient manner or fail to comply with applicable regulations, and if we fail to timely identify and qualify alternative suppliers, our business, financial condition and results of operations would be harmed and the market price of our common stock and other securities could decline. - If Afrezza or any other product that we develop does not become widely accepted by physicians, patients, third-party payers and the healthcare community, we may be unable to generate significant revenue, if any. - If third-party payers do not cover Afrezza or any of our product candidates for which we receive regulatory approval, Afrezza or such product candidates might not be prescribed, used or purchased, which would adversely affect our revenues. - We may undertake internal restructuring activities in the future that could result in disruptions to our business or otherwise materially harm our results of operations or financial condition. - We are increasingly dependent on information technology systems, and infrastructure, which are vulnerable to service interruptions and attacks.